 - NIH Fogarty International Center supports and facilitates global health research conducted by U.S. and international investigators.
 Fogarty seeks partnerships between health research institutions in the U.S. and abroad who will train the next generation of scientists to address global health needs.

-- NOAA Educational Partnership Program Undergraduate Scholarship provides scholarships for two years of undergraduate study to students majoring in STEM fields that directly support NOAA's mission.
-Participants conduct research at a NOAA facility during two paid summer internships
+- NOAA Educational Partnership Program Undergraduate Scholarship provides scholarships for two years of undergraduate study to students at Minority Serving Institutes majoring in STEM fields that directly support NOAA's mission.
+Participants conduct research at a NOAA facility during two paid summer internships.

 - Registered Apprenticeship Program provides the opportunity for workers seeking high-skilled, high- paying jobs and for employers seeking to build a qualified workforce.
 In this regard, the Registered Apprenticeship system effectively meets the needs of both employers and workers.
 Registered Apprenticeship is highly active in traditional industries such as construction and manufacturing, but it is also instrumental in the training and development of emerging industries such as healthcare, energy, and homeland security.

 - Saul T. Wilson Jr., Scholarship Program offered through the U.S. Department of Agriculture Animal and Plant Health Inspection Service (APHIS).
 Students interested in a career in veterinarian services are encouraged to apply.